Loros UdeC

-Club de Fútbol Loros de la Universidad de Colima was Mexican football club that lastly played in the Ascenso MX, the second tier division of Mexican football.
-The club was based in Colima, Mexico.
+Club de Fútbol Loros de la Universidad de Colima, simply known as Loros de UdeC, is a Mexican football club based in the city of Colima, Colima, that competes in the Liga TDP, the fourth level division of Mexican football.

-The team participated in the Ascenso MX during the 2016–17 season after earning promotion by winning the Torneo Clausura 2015 Championship over Cruz Azul Hidalgo and the Final de Ascenso against U.A.
-Estado de Mexico (winners of Apertura 2014).
-They were initially going to get promoted during the 2015–2016 season, but they did not meet the stadium requirements set forth by the Mexican Football Federation.
+The team participated in the Liga de Ascenso de México during the 2016–17 season after earning promotion by winning the Clausura 2015 Championship tournament over Cruz Azul Hidalgo and the Final de Ascenso against U.A.
+Estado de México (winners of Apertura 2014).
+They were initially going to get promoted during the 2015–2016 season, but they did not meet the stadium requirements set forth by the Federación Mexicana de Fútbol (FMF).

-In 2019, they returned to Ascenso MX after two years playing at Liga Premier, the third tier division of Mexican football.
+In 2019, they returned to the Liga de Ascenso after two years playing in the Segunda División de México, the third level division of Mexican football.
 However, on December 27, 2019, the team was dissolved after Jimmy Goldsmith's death, the businessman had been the owner since 2008 and his family had no interest in keeping the club alive, which meant its dissolution.

+On August 25, 2026 the team was re-established following an agreement between the University of Colima and an association of construction entrepreneurs; it was enrolled in the Liga TDP, the Mexican fourth division, but due to regulatory requirements, the club was registered as ACF Acatlán, as that was the franchise used to revive the Loros.